 should be able to access Blackboard the first day of classes.
 If you are unable to

 login, here are some possible reasons:

-You recently registerd or added a class - Please be patient, it can take up to 6 hours
+You recently registered or added a class - Please be patient, it can take up to 6

 You don't see your course in your course list - You will need to wait until your instructor

 makes the course available (usually the first day of instruction).
 So, although you